July 20 - Concert cancelled tonight due to weather.

 Celebrating 40 Years of Making Music

-Wednesday, July 26, 7 PM: Concert at Six Mile Creek Vineyard
+Wednesday, July 26, 7 PM: Six Mile Creek Vineyard, Ithaca

-Wednesday, August 2, 7 PM: Concert at Danby First Federated Church Lawn
+Wednesday, August 2, 7 PM: Danby Community Church

 ITHACA CONCERT BAND ANNOUNCES NEW CO-CONDUCTORS